emusb-host

 The interrupt is mandatory for the emUSB-Host Middleware operation.
 The interrupt priority selection is a part of Application level - the interrupt priority selected in the template files is not suitable for real project.
 For USB recommended setting the interrupt priority as high as possible.

-The following code snippet shows the interrupt configuration for both CM4 and CM0+ cores.
+The following code snippet shows the interrupt configuration for PSE84 devices:

 /* Define the interrupt priority */